B258 Wells Hall, 619 Red Cedar Road

 Patti Spinner & Alan Juffs (2008).
 The L2 acquisition of gender in a complex morphological system: The case of German.
 IRAL, the International Review of Applied Linguistics 46, 315-348.

+Patti Spinner.
+(2007).
 ESL Song Lessons.
-(2007).
 Azar Grammar Series, Basic, Intermediate and Advanced.
 New York: Pearson Longman.

 Patti Spinner, Susan Gass, & Jennifer Behney (2011, September).
 Ecological validity in L2 eyetracking research.
 Stockholm: EuroSLA.